mrodger/Geometric-Semantic-Recursion-/README.md

 ![Freeform conversation (4 messages) plotted — nearest corpus: Real Estate at 5.5](assets/17_freeform_plotted.png)

 Paste any conversation as JSON.
 Each turn is embedded and placed via KNN interpolation — position is the weighted mean of its k nearest reference points.
 The sequence of placements traces a *trajectory through semantic space*, surfacing context drift the way a particle filter surfaces pose uncertainty.
-Here a mortgage query lands near Real Estate (5.5) with Healthcare at 9.8 — the system knows it's in-domain before the agent does.
+Here a mortgage query in a healthcare chat lands near Real Estate (5.5) with Healthcare at 9.8.
+The system knows it's out of domain before the chat even reaches the agent log (note the PostGIS analysis of the upcomming message below the main chat pane).

+In a chatbot setting this might indicate steering instructions to tamper with behavior, in a multi persona/multi agent setting that could be a signal to reroute away from your medical agent to one better suited automatically.

 ---